Qhunliv13/blackhole-in-godot/README.md

 - CMB absorption dominates for stellar+ mass black holes
 - Only micro black holes (if exist) could produce detectable gamma-ray bursts at end of evaporation
 - Default: disabled (theoretical visualization only)

+**Implementation Note**:
+- Current visualization: Flickering effect at event horizon for educational purposes
+- Does NOT represent actual Hawking radiation physics (which would require quantum field theory in curved spacetime)
+- Serves as a visual reminder of this theoretical prediction
+- Can be enabled to illustrate the concept, but users should understand it's artistic representation

 ## Rendering Architecture